Viraj-Mavani/fps_game/README.md

-# 3D FPS Survival Game
+# Primal Fury - 3D FPS Survival Game

 ## Overview

 First 3D FPS game created from scratch using Unity!
 This game is a survival-based first-person shooter where players must fend off waves of attacking animals, manage their health and ammo, and utilize power-ups to survive the onslaught.

-The UI breaks every time after the main scene has run. i've tried many things but cant figure out anything, it might be related to RayCasting but i dont have clear idea about that.

 ---

+## Latest Fix:
+ - Fixed Menu
+ - Fixed UI Components Hide issue while Active UI
+ - Fixed Meele Attack

 ## How to Play